espruino/EspruinoDocs/tutorials/Battery Charger.md

 If you're anything like me you'll end up with a lot of rechargeable batteries, none of which end up being charged properly, and some of which turn out to be completely unusable.
 It'd be perfect if you had a low-power battery charger that you could leave on all the time, that would charge your batteries individually, automatically discharge them, and give you an idea of their real capacity.
 That's what you'll make in this tutorial!

-**Note:** This charger uses Espruino's IO directly, and so it isn't a fast charger by any means (it can take *days* to charge and discharge your batteries!).
+**Note:** To make this nice and simple, the charger uses Espruino's GPIO pins to directly charge and discharge the batteries.
+This means it can't charge batteries very quickly (it can take *days* to charge and discharge them!).

 You'll Need